Mandaue City Science High School: Admission

 Entrance examinations are given to elementary school pupils with a general average of at least 85% in Math, Science, and English and 80% in other subjects.

 The examinees with the best scores in the entrance examination in Mathematics, English and Science (written and practical) are selected until the enrollment limit has been reached.

 Retention

-To be retained in the MCSHS, students should maintain an overall weighted average of at least 85% provided that no rating in any grading period in Math, English and Science of below 85% and below 80% in other related subjects.
+To be retained in the MCSNHS, students should maintain an overall weighted average of at least 85% provided that no rating in any grading period in Math, English and Science of below 85% and below 80% in other related subjects.